anithapk/nn-compression/README.md

 [1]:https://arxiv.org/abs/1510.00149

 ## Framework
 programmed in python2.7.
-Tools: Tensorflow 0.12, Numpy, openCV
+Tools: Tensorflow 0.12, Numpy, openCV.
+Model trained and pruned in Paperspace Linux system with Nvidia GPU

 ## Credits
 The tensorflow implementation of VGG-19 and the trained model in Numpy format are from [Chris](https://github.com/machrisaa/tensorflow-vgg).
 The model implementation was modified to take the images pre-processed using openCV as input.